BlockchainCommons/zmigrate/docs/bestpractices.md

 * _Example:_ Zingo! maintains Witness Trees in TxMap.WitnessTrees.
 This information should be preserved.

-***[Import:] Drop Incorrect Witness Trees.*** Best practice is to recheck witness trees as they're being imported and to dump them if they're incorrect, so as to not incorporate corrupt data into the new wallet.
+***[Import:] Drop Incorrect Witness Trees.*** Best practice is to recheck witness trees as they're being imported and to drop them if they're incorrect, so as to not incorporate corrupt data into the new wallet.

 ## Attachments